jssssv007/cryptography/cryptohack/README.md

-For the question xor properties ; we will be using associative law .
+For the question xor properties ;

 We will be xoring key2^key3 and key1